-With regard to the costs involved in respect of other issues, a lot will depend on the issue for which you are seeking advice (including sale of the family home and child arrangements), the length of time it takes to conclude matters, whether an out of court agreement is possible, the involvement of family lawyers in other jurisdictions, the stance taken by your spouse and what you ultimately want to achieve.
+With regard to the costs involved in respect of other issues, a lot will depend on the issue for which you are seeking advice, the length of time it takes to conclude matters, whether an out of court agreement is possible, the involvement of family lawyers in other jurisdictions, the stance taken by your spouse and what you ultimately want to achieve.

 Broadly, an out of court divorce settlement could cost between £5,000 and £7,500 plus vat.
 A more complex matter could cost up to and sometimes more than £15,000 plus vat.
 At an initial meeting, we would be able to give a more definitive idea of likely costs as we do understand that it is important that you know from the outset what your legal fees are likely to amount to.

 For this reason, we provide our clients with a bespoke costs plan and time estimate at the outset of a case (for which there is no charge) with regular updates as needed.

 How Long Does An International Divorce Case Take?